RLado/STSYS/README.md

 **⚠ NOTE:** This software is a work in progress and it's not ready for use.

 ## Features
-- Static analysis
+- Static analysis (Work in progress)
-- Free body modal analysis (Work in progress)
+- Free body modal analysis (Future work)

 ## Elements
 - Beam 3D element with 12 DoF (6 DoF per node)